wose/satnogs-monitor/README.md

 This is more of a proof of concept for now.
 There is virtually no configuration and the polled stations are hard coded.
 I'm playing with different concepts and layouts, so expect everything to change rapidly.
+So it's not really useable yet, but feel free to open issues or find me on the [satnogs irc channel](https://satnogs.org/contact/) if you have suggestions what info about your station is useful to you and should be included.

 ## TODOs / planned features

 Note: the list is by no means complete or in any particular order.

 - [ ] visual alerts on station failure (failed obs, no heartbeats, ...)
+- [ ] rotator state
 - [ ] theme support
 - [ ] network overview
 - [ ] GUI